textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 In other words, Textpattern is making a comparison between the theme package you want to export from the Themes panel, presumably the package designed as it should be, and any similarly named theme that might be sitting in the <i>themes</i> directory but not so well put together.
 So it’s asking, if there is such a theme there in the directory, and any asset files in it do not have similarly named files in the panel version (the one you are exporting), do you want those files deleted as part of the exportation action?

-This is generally a good idea, and the check box is ticked by default.
+This is generally a good idea, and the check box is ticked by default to make that clear.
 This ensures that after exportation, there is a direct match between the database version (in the Themes panel) and the version on disk (in the <i>themes</i> directory).

 Click the ‘Go’ button and confirm when asked if you are sure.

 Now you are almost famous, but not quite yet.
 Still one more thing to do if you want your theme added to the new Themes website repository, coming soon. *Zip it up!* Textpattern will only host one file per theme package, and it must be compressed.
 So transfer the exported theme from the <i>themes</i> directory to an external location and make it a single, compressed <i>.gzip</i> or <i>.zip</i> file.

 How you store the theme file anywhere else is up to you.
-But whatever the location, Themes website or your own, make sure the expected URL has been entered in the Website field of the theme’s metadata.
+But whatever the location, whether Themes website or your own, make sure the expected URL has been entered in the Website field of the theme’s metadata.
 Add that by clicking the name of the theme in the themes table to pull up the **Edit theme** editor.

 ## Importing themes

 Unlike with exporting themes that you create, where the theme is already tabled in the Themes panel, importing requires first getting an externally sourced theme into the database — <i>themes</i> directory to the rescue!

-First, use your (S)FTP software of choice to transfer the external theme (presumably downloaded from a shard location) to your <i>themes</i> directory on the server.
+First, use your (S)FTP software of choice to transfer the external theme (presumably downloaded from a shared location) to your <i>themes</i> directory on the server.
 A theme import control will appear in the Themes panel, above the themes table.

 ![Import theme menu](https://docs.textpattern.com/img/import-theme-menu.png)